Endometriosis vs. Adenomyosis

 In endometriosis, the cells lining the inside of the uterus (endometrial cells) grow outside the uterus.
 This often occurs in the pelvic cavity, fallopian tubes, bladder, or bowels.

-In adenomyosis, however, endometrial cells grow deep into the muscles of the uterus, but not past it.
+In adenomyosis, however, endometrial cells grow deep into the uterus’s muscles but not past them.

 In both cases, the endometrial tissue responds to female hormones by thickening and shedding with each cycle.
-However, they cannot leave the body like the normal endometrium, thus causing severe pain and in some cases, subfertility or infertility.
+However, it cannot leave the body like normal endometrium, thus causing severe pain and, in some cases, subfertility or infertility.

 Symptoms of endometriosis vs adenomyosis